-One of the key differences between the TA Program and the previous programs is that large MPOs, including the Transportation Planning Board, will play a new role in project selection for a portion of program funds that will be suballocated to large metropolitan regions.
 For the National Capital Region, this new program offers an opportunity to fund regional priorities and complement regional planning activities.
-In the National Capital Region, the TA Program will be framed as a complementary component of the TPB's Transportation/Land-Use Connections (TLC) Program, which provides technical assistance for small planning studies to TPB member jurisdictions, and a potential implementation tool for the Regional Transportation Priorities Plan.
+In the National Capital Region, TAP is a complementary component of the TPB's Transportation/Land-Use Connections (TLC) Program, which provides technical assistance for small planning studies to TPB member jurisdictions, and a potential implementation tool for the Regional Transportation Priorities Plan.

-Please contact TPB staff at TAP@mwcog.org with any questions about the regional TA Program application process.
+Please contact TPB staff at TAP@mwcog.org with any questions about the TAP application process.